 Fantasy baseball draft season is in full swing, which means it is time for experienced veterans and novices alike to brush up on some draft-day basics.
 Here are the top tips for laying the foundation of a championship squad:

 1. Use updated projections

 Experienced owners may wish to build their own projections, but most owners will save time by finding a set online.
 Before choosing a source, ensure that the projections are sensible and recently updated.
-If Mark Trumbo is listed as a free agent, move on to another source.
-The MLB.com Fantasy Player Preview will be updated daily until the Yankees and Rays open the 2017 season on April 2.
+If Carter Capps is projected for 60 innings or Ian Desmond is listed as a free agent, move on to another source.
+The MLB.com Fantasy Player Preview will be updated daily until the Cardinals and Pirates open the 2016 season on April 3.

 Download the Fantasy 411 Cheat Sheet (PDF)

 Before heading into the draft room, be sure to know the details involving league size, scoring system, starting roster requirements, bench size, waiver-wire rules and trading rules.
 The value of certain players will vary widely depending on the format of the league.

 It is fine to base most picks around mathematical player projections, but fantasy baseball is also an art.
 When your number is called, pick a player you believe in, because you have to live with that decision all season.